 Don't Comment on the Finnish Ice Hockey Team

 It's common to talk about sports in some countries, so to avoid culture shock, be sure to only speak words of praise about their team.
-Don’t mention the Swedish team, unless you want a hockey puck up the yazoo.
-The Finns and the Swedes have a longstanding history together; it hasn't always been an amicable one.
-Think of siblings.
+Don’t mention the Swedish team—the Finns and the Swedes have a longstanding history together; it hasn't always been an amicable one.
 Hockey between these two teams represents a peaceful manner of playing out the rivalry.
 Add to the equation the competitive streak of the Finns, you might want to avoid this topic altogether.
 They follow all their traditional sports religiously and with quite a bit of zeal.